Anoura peruana

-Anoura peruana is a species of bat from Colombia and Peru.
+Anoura peruana is a species of bat from Colombia, Peru and Bolivia.
 It was elevated to a species in 2010, after previously being considered a subspecies of Geoffroy's tailless bat (A. geoffroyi).
 The females are larger than the males.

 Taxonomy and etymology

 It was described as a new species in 1844 by Swiss naturalist Johann Jakob von Tschudi.

 Tschudi initially placed it in the genus Glossophaga and the subgenus Choeronycteris, with a scientific name of Glossophaga (Choeronycteris) peruana.

 Beginning in 1878 at latest, it was published as synonymous with Geoffroy's tailless bat.

 In 2010, however, researchers concluded that A. peruana was morphologically distinct enough to be considered a full species.

 Its species name "peruana" means "Peruvian."

 Description

 Several characters were used to differentiate A. peruana from Geoffroy's tailless bat.

 A. peruana has a larger skull; its zygomatic arches are incomplete; its uropatagium is smaller; and its fur is darker.